everactive/network-manager/README.md

  $ ./run-tests --debug

-If you want to not build the network-manager snap from source but test one from a specific channel start testing with
+If you do not want to build the network-manager snap from source but test one from a specific channel start testing with

  $ ./run-tests --channel=beta --test-from-channel